freshtonic/redux-storyline/README.md

 # redux-storyline

-THIS IS A WORK IN PROGRESS AND IS STILL YUCKY AND HORRIBLE DO NOT USE.

-`redux-storyline` is a library to make implementing side effects simpler and testable.
+`redux-storyline` is a library for building testable workflows (storylines) with side effects.

-It is inspired by `redux-saga` but aims to be simpler to test by making storylines testable in a black-box manner.
+It is inspired by `redux-saga` but with an API that can only interact with a storyline in the manner that your Redux application can:

+1. By observing actions
+2. By performing I/O
+3. By dispatching actions

+This means that storylines can be tested in a black-box manner.
+The actions implemented by your reducers are the public API, as are the I/O operations that can be performed by the storyline.